ovh/public-cloud-examples/use-cases/wordpress-k8s-mysql/README.md

 ### Layer 1 : kube

+* Create a private network with a [gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/)
-* Deployment of a managed Kubernetes cluster with its node-pool
+* Deployment of a managed Kubernetes cluster with its node-pool deployed on the private network

 ### Layer 2 : db & wordpress

 * Deployment of a managed MySQL DB with its OVHcloud user
 * IP restriction on DBs
-* Deployment of a Wordpress website with Helm
+* Deployment of a Wordpress website with Helm using [bitnami package](https://github.com/bitnami/charts/tree/main/bitnami/wordpress/1)
 * Interconnection of the DB and the website

 ### Configuration files